-- (ix) reasons for, and details of decisions made regarding each existing boundary defined by survey, and the information considered in order to reach those decisions, - (x) details to support acceptance of a boundary in terms of rule 6.3, - (xi) where a movable marginal strip is included in a CSD, a description of the method used to determine its existence, - (xii) information about the accuracy of the determination of any water boundary or irregular boundary and the factors taken into account, as specified in rule 3.4, - (xiii) reasons why it was impracticable to mark any boundary point in terms of rule 7.1 or impracticable to use a vertical control mark as a witness mark in terms of rule 7.3.4(b), - (xiv) details to support an exemption from marking a boundary point under the provisions in rules 7.1(a)(i) to (vi), - (xv) reference to any prior correspondence with LINZ on issues relevant to the application of these Rules to the CSD, and - (xvi) notification from the Māori Land Court of a non-standard appellation used under rule 5.5.3(b). - (b) Where any of the information required in (a) is not included in the survey report, the report must state: - (i) where the information is located in the CSD, or - (ii) that the requirement for that information does not apply.
+- (x) details to support acceptance of a boundary in terms of rule 6.3, - (xi) where a movable marginal strip is included in a CSD, a description of the method used to determine its existence, - (xii) the accuracy class of each water and irregular boundary and information about the accuracy of the determination of any water boundary or irregular boundary and the factors taken into account, as specified in rule 3.4, - (xiii) reasons why it was impracticable to mark any boundary point in terms of rule 7.1 or impracticable to use a vertical control mark as a witness mark in terms of rule 7.3.4(b), - (xiv) details to support an exemption from marking a boundary point under the provisions in rules 7.1(a)(i) to (vi), - (xv) reference to any prior correspondence with LINZ on issues relevant to the application of these Rules to the CSD, and - (xvi) notification from the Māori Land Court of a non-standard appellation used under rule 5.5.3(b). - (b) Where any of the information required in (a) is not included in the survey report, the report must state: - (i) where the information is located in the CSD, or - (ii) that the requirement for that information does not apply.